-In Kindergarten through 2nd grade, students study literacy through Expeditionary Learning, Wilson Fundations, and Decodable Readers.
-Students gain foundational skills through the Wilson Fundations program, which provides research-based materials and strategies for reading, spelling, and handwriting.
+In Kindergarten through 2nd grade, students study literacy through Expeditionary Learning, Wilson Fundations/CKLAPhonics, and Decodable Readers.
+In Kindergarten and Second grade, Students gain foundational skills through the Wilson Fundations program, which provides research-based materials and strategies for reading, spelling, and handwriting.
 Students work in small groups based on their current skill levels.
+In First grade, students gain foundational skills through the Amplify Core Knowledge Language Arts (CKLA) curriculum that teaches letter-sound correspondences, blending, and reading through a multisensory approach.
+CKLA combines phonics instruction with rich, grade-level texts to build foundational reading skills and content knowledge.
 Expeditionary Learning offers students the opportunity to engage in real world content that is developmentally appropriate for the primary years.
 The curriculum includes learning through play, an emphasis on oral language development, daily work with rich, complex texts, and engagement through songs and poems.

-Grades 3-5 ELA
+Grades 3-6 ELA

 In grades 3-5 students study literacy through Expeditionary Learning and Close Reading for Meaning.
-They also receive instruction in small groups during the ALL Block.
-In Expeditionary Learning, students work on analytical reading and argumentative writing, students engage with compelling, real-world content and teachers build equitable and inclusive learning opportunities for all students.
+They also receive instruction in small groups during the Small Group Block In Expeditionary Learning, students work on analytical reading and argumentative writing, students engage with compelling, real-world content and teachers build equitable and inclusive learning opportunities for all students.
 Students read passages of text, analyze the texts, and respond to critical thinking prompts.
 The Expeditionary Learning units are interdisciplinary, combining literary, historical content, and current events in robust projects, readings, and writing assignments.
 Through this interdisciplinary approach standards come alive for students by connecting learning to real-world issues and needs.

-Starting in 3rd grade, and continuing through 5th grade, students deeply study rich, complex texts in our Strategic Reading block.
+Starting in 3rd grade, and continuing through 6th grade, students deeply study rich, complex texts in our Strategic Reading block.
 The Close Reading for Meaning approach gives students the tools to understand both the literal and deeper meaning of any nonfiction or fiction text, examine craft and structure, and develop evidence-based ideas.